smtcoq/smtcoq/INSTALL.md

 This will produce an executable called `veriT` that you should add to your path.
 If you encounter problems to compile it, please report an issue.

+### cvc5

+Use version 1.0.7 that is available [here](https://github.com/cvc5/cvc5/releases/tag/cvc5-1.0.7) either as a Linux, Windows, or MacOS binary, or from the sources.

+Whatever solution you choose, a binary called `cvc4` must be present in your PATH to use it through SMTCoq.

 ### ZChaff